 Luis J. Rodriguez

-Julie Tugend is a management consultant, executive coach and writer with over 20 years experience working with foundations, nonprofit organizations and government agencies.
+Julie Tugend is a management consultant, executive coach, and writer with over 20 years of experience working with foundations, nonprofit organizations, and government agencies.
 She began her career in Mayor Tom Bradley’s office, where among other assignments, she served as education and human relations policy advisor and liaison to L.A.U.S.D.
-More recently Julie served as Senior Vice President and Chief Operating Officer for The California Endowment, where she oversaw the development of the foundation’s award winning Center for Community Health conference center.
+More recently Julie served as Senior Vice President and Chief Operating Officer for The California Endowment, where she oversaw the development of the foundation’s award-winning Center for Community Health conference center.
 Julie was one of Unusual Suspects’ founding Board Members and is an alumni of Second City, Los Angeles.

 Kirsten Vangsness is widely known as the bespectacled-brainiac-tech-kitten Penelope Garcia on the CBS hit drama “Criminal Minds” (and its spin-off “Criminal Minds: Suspect Behavior” and “Criminal Minds: Beyond Borders”).
 Notable film credits include DAVE MADE A MAZE and KILL ME DEADLY.
 She is also longtime member and former president of Hollywood’s Theatre of Note’s Artistic Board.
 Her one-woman-show, MESS, played to sold out audiences in early 2017 and her stage work has garnered the Los Angeles Drama Critics Circle Natalie Schafer Award for best emerging comic actress, the 15 Minutes of Fem Best Actress Award, and a Garland Award for best actress for the West Coast premiere of Neil LaBute’s Fat Pig at the Geffen Playhouse.
 Kirsten can also be seen in season three of the web series “Pretty” and season two of the web series “Vampire Mob.”
 Other film appearances include THE A-LIST (2006), SCREAM OF THE BIKINI (2009), IN MY SLEEP (2010), and THE CHICAGO 8 (2011).